onedorn/MongoExpressReactNodeApp/Readme.md

 ## Developers Today

-### Technical task for the position of Junior Software Developer
+### Technical task for the position of Software Developer

 > A few tips of how to start React app from 2nd task: